mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

   - OOP
 ---

 In this tutorial I'll be covering a very important concept in [Lua](http://lua.org): metatables.
 Knowledge of how to use metatables will allow you to be much more powerful in your use of Lua.
 Every table can have a metatable attached to it.
-A metatable is a table which can hold information which will change the behaviour of tables.
+A metatable is a table which, with some certain keys set, can change the behaviour of the table it's attached to.
 Let's see an example.

 {% highlight lua %}
 t = {} -- our normal table